-Holly has dedicated her career to the charitable sector and is Philanthropic Counsel with Good Works where her expertise is in digital and social fundraising to help causes connect with donors.
-Her community involvement includes Centretown Community Health Centre, LGBT Giving Network Advisory Board, Association of Fundraising Professional’s Diversity to Inclusion Project and fundraising for the Ten Oaks Project.
+Holly has dedicated her career to the charitable sector and is Managing Partner and Head Counsel with Good Works where her expertise is in digital and social fundraising to help causes connect with donors.
+Her community involvement includes Centretown Community Health Centre, the LGBT Giving Network Advisory Board, the Association of Fundraising Professional’s Diversity to Inclusion Project, and fundraising for the Ten Oaks Project.

-Together, Holly and Julia have three kids who span from toddler to teenager, which has probably been the most amazing project of all.
+Together, Holly and Julia have three kids, which has probably been the most amazing project of all.

 A volunteer with the Ten Oaks Project since 2005, Chris served as both a Camp Ten Oaks counselor and member of the camp leadership team.
 Since his first year of involvement, Chris been a proud ambassador of the Ten Oaks Project in Toronto, taking a lead role in building the community and donor base in the city.
 He served on the Ten Oaks Project Board of Directors from 2008 to 2010.
-In 2009, he convened a team that conceived and launched CampCurl, which has become the organization’s signature Toronto FUNdraiser, raising $25,000 for the project in its first year.
+In 2009, he convened a team that conceived and launched CampCurl, a Ten Oaks Project Toronto FUNdraiser, raising $25,000 for the project in its first year.
 Chris holds a BSc and diploma in peace and conflict studies from the University of Waterloo.
 He is currently completing an MBA at York University’s Schulich School of Business.
 In his professional life, Chris has worked as a fundraiser and project manager, most recently as manager of Development and Alumni Relations at The Canadian Merit Scholarship Foundation.

-Sonja has more than 10 years experience in community work that focusses on youth, social justice and anti-oppression.
+Sonja has more than 10 years experience in community work that focuses on youth, social justice, and anti-oppression.
 Sonja is a founding board member of the Ten Oaks Project, and has been volunteering with the organization since 2004.
-In addition to her role on the board, she was also a Camp Ten Oaks staff member and has led the development and and execution of Project Acorn: a leadership retreat for youth from queer communities.
+In addition to her role on the board, she was also a Camp Ten Oaks staff member and has led the development and and execution of Project Acorn, a leadership camp for youth from queer communities.
 Leaving her hometown of Montreal to pursue a Bachelor of Social Work at Carleton University, Sonja has come to embrace Ottawa and its communities of activists who live and agitate in the Capital.